ibm-cloud-docs/connected-trade-platform/white-paper.md

 Lets take a deeper look at some of the friction points

-- Setup And Documentation
+- Setup and Documentation
     - Unpredictable mix of manual and machine documents
     - Varying documents and formats
     - Exception processing is labor-driven
 - Credit Analysis
     - Errors due to manual workflow data completeness, and data inaccuracy
     - Due to above, bank foregoes funding credit-worthy suppliers
-- Commercial & compliance checks
+- Commercial and compliance checks
     - Research and verification of documents is time-consuming
     - Forgery and fraud risks are difficult to eliminate